Hike across the tropical Ruhla Island

 - Trail characteristics: forest roads, sandy gravel roads, paved footpaths in the towns, some asphalted sections

-- Geological stations: Altenstein Cave (oldest and longest tourist cave in Thuringia), Limestone Cave Kittelsthal, Wartberge hills near Seebach with cutoff cones typical, historic blue dye factory Glücksbrunn (cobalt mine) in Schweina
+- Geological stations: Altenstein Cave (oldest and longest tourist cave in Thuringia), Kittelsthal Dripstone Cave, Wartberge hills near Seebach with cutoff cones typical, historic blue dye factory Glücksbrunn (cobalt mine) in Schweina

 - Touristic stations: Ruhla: Clock Museum, Miniature Park mini-a-thür and Adventure Toboggan Run, Thal: Scharfenburg Ruins, Schweina: Castle and Park Glücksbrunn, Bad Liebenstein: Castle and Landscape Park Altenstein, animal park and castle ruins